-As we can infer from the above results an increase of energy consumption per 1% causes a relative increase of gross domestic product per 0.68, an increase of energy production per 1% causes a relative increase of gross domestic product per 0.65, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.06 (Equation 8a), while an increase of gross domestic product per 1% causes a relative increase of energy consumption per 0.08, an increase of electricity production causes a relative increase of energy consumption per 0.08, an increase of renewable energy consumption per 1% causes a relative decrease of energy consumption per 0.24, and finally an increase of stock of oil and gas causes an increase of energy consumption per 0.01 and 0.03 respectively (Equation 8b).
+As we can infer from the above results an increase of energy consumption per 1% causes a relative increase of gross domestic product per 0.68, an increase of energy production per 1% causes a relative increase of gross domestic product per 0.65, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.06 (Equation 8a), while an increase of gross domestic product per 1% causes a relative increase of energy consumption per 0.08, an increase of electricity production causes a relative increase of energy consumption per 0.27, an increase of renewable energy consumption per 1% causes a relative decrease of energy consumption per 0.24, and finally an increase of stock of oil and gas causes an increase of energy consumption per 0.01 and 0.03 respectively (Equation 8b).

-Furthermore, an increase of energy consumption per 1% causes a relative increase of gross domestic product per 0.89, an increase of energy production per 1% causes a relative increase of gross domestic product per 0.46, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.46, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.46, an increase of tourist arrivals per 1% causes a fincrease of gross domestic product per 0.46, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.46, an increase of energy consumption 9a), while an increase of gross domestic product per 1% causes a relative increase of energy consumption per 0.07, an increase of renewable energy consumption per 1% causes a relative decrease of energy consumption per 0.26, and finally an increase of stock of oil and gas causes an increase of energy consumption per 0.03 and 0.1 respectively (Equation 9b).
+Furthermore, an increase of energy consumption per 1% causes a relative increase of gross domestic product per 0.89, an increase of energy production per 1% causes a relative increase of gross domestic product per 0.46, an increase of tourist arrivals per 1% causes a relative increase of gross domestic product per 0.14 (Equation 9a), while an increase of gross domestic product per 1% causes a relative increase of energy consumption per 0.07, an increase of renewable energy consumption per 1% causes a relative decrease of energy consumption per 0.26, and finally an increase of stock of oil and gas causes an increase of energy consumption per 0.03 and 0.1 respectively (Equation 9b).